superlinked/VectorHub/docs/contributing/style_guide.md

 Avoid words and phrases with negative connotations; remember your audience is international and heterogeneous.
 Err on the side of **caution** - if you think a term might be offensive, don't use it.
 Avoid **stereotypes** and **biases**.
-Use **gender neutral pronouns** - e.g., instead of he, his, him, she, hers, her, use they, them, their.
+Use **gender neutral pronouns** - e.g., instead of he/his/him or she/hers/her, use they/them/their.

   EXAMPLES..